carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

        alt="Clicking ok will start the uploading" />
 </a>

-5. Now, you can view a new file in your R Studio interface.
+5. Now, you can view a new file in your RStudio interface.
 <a href="{{ page.root }}/fig/02-05-12.png">
   <img src="{{ page.root }}/fig/02-05-12.png" alt="Upload data with R studio."
      width="800"